dd32/td-gh-ex/readme.txt

 -------
 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

+@Version 1.1.4
+1. Removed Twitter link from the option panel
+2. Removed CDN font awesome icons
+3. Added font awesome icons in the package.

 @Version 1.1.3
 1. Added Theme Uri
 @version 1.1.2